heron2014/send-emails-via-google/README.md

 # send-emails-via-google
-Send emails from your app using Google API
+Send emails from your app using Google Account